Why quarantine led some people to better fitness habits, and how they can maintain them

 Multitasking gets a bad rap, but it can be an effective way to squeeze a workout into a busy day.
 For Edwards’s clients who love reading, she recommends selecting an audiobook to listen to only while exercising.
 If it’s feasible, Rogers suggests inviting colleagues to a walking meeting rather than reserving a conference room.

-Martin encourages us to think of the restaurants, schools, and live events that have pivoted abruptly during coronavirus.
+Martin encourages us to think of the restaurants, schools and live events that have pivoted abruptly during the coronavirus.
 “We all have to bring that agility and creativity and flexibility to our physical activity routines.”

-Pam Moore is a Boulder-based freelance writer, speaker, marathoner, Ironman triathlete, and group fitness instructor.
+Pam Moore is a Boulder, Colo.-based freelance writer, speaker, marathoner, Ironman triathlete and group fitness instructor.
 Visit her at pam-moore.com